 When Twitter banished the New York Post because of its publication of Hunter Biden’s emails, and prevented anyone else from sharing the story, it was obvious that that decision was undertaken in service of electing a particular presidential candidate.
 While it may be their right to endorse candidates, they ought not also be able to enjoy the elaborate protections of Section 230 of the Communications Decency Act, which holds that “No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider.”

 In the case of Hunter Biden’s laptop, the scoop was unearthed by America’s oldest newspaper.
 Although then-CEO Jack Dorsey eventually conceded that the ban was a ‘total mistake,’ it wasn’t until a year later, when the sainted New York Times agreed that the Hunter Biden laptop was legitimate that the rest of the mainstream media accepted that reality.
-To my knowledge, not a single journalist, including those who uncritically printed the Biden campaign’s propaganda that the laptop was Russian disinformation—Politico’s Natasha Bertrand, now at CNN, was the poster child for this falsehood, but there was an army of fellow travelers—has apologized for their error or retracted their story.
+To my knowledge, not a single journalist has apologized for his error or retracted a story, including those who uncritically printed the Biden campaign’s propaganda that the laptop was Russian disinformation.
+Politico’s Natasha Bertrand, now at CNN, was the poster child for this falsehood, but there was an army of fellow travelers.

 Early in the pandemic, Twitter disallowed suggestions that the coronavirus might be man-made.
 Months later, following a Wall Street Journal scoop about US intelligence sources finding evidence to warrant further investigation of the “lab leak” theory, both Twitter and Facebook decided “we will no longer remove the claim that Covid-19 is man-made from our apps.”

 Once again, I have no idea about the origins of coronavirus.
 But I do know that a democracy is not well served by state media.